libsdl-org/SDL/docs/README-migration.md

 SDL_gamecontroller.h has been renamed SDL_gamepad.h, and all APIs have been renamed to match.

+The SDL_GAMEPADADDED event now provides the joystick instance ID in the `which` member of the cdevice event structure.

+The functions SDL_HasGamepads(), SDL_GetGamepads(), SDL_GetGamepadInstanceName(), SDL_GetGamepadInstancePath(), SDL_GetGamepadInstancePlayerIndex(), SDL_GetGamepadInstanceGUID(), SDL_GetGamepadInstanceVendor(), SDL_GetGamepadInstanceProduct(), SDL_GetGamepadInstanceProductVersion(), and SDL_GetGamepadInstanceType() have been added to directly query the list of available gamepads.

-Removed SDL_GameControllerGetSensorDataWithTimestamp(), if you want timestamps for the sensor data, you should use the sensor_timestamp member of SDL_GAMEPADSENSORUPDATE events.
+SDL_GameControllerGetSensorDataWithTimestamp() has been removed.
+If you want timestamps for the sensor data, you should use the sensor_timestamp member of SDL_GAMEPADSENSORUPDATE events.

 The following enums have been renamed:
 * SDL_GameControllerAxis => SDL_GamepadAxis